Head shaving

-Head shaving is a form of body modification which involves shaving the hair from a person's head.
+Head shaving, also known as being bald by choice, is the shaving of the hair from a person's head.
 People throughout history have shaved all or part of their heads for diverse reasons including aesthetics, convenience, culture, fashion, practicality, punishment, a rite of passage, religion, or style.

 Early history

 The earliest historical records describing head shaving are from ancient Mediterranean cultures such as Egypt, Greece, and Rome.
 The Egyptian priest class ritualistically removed all hair from head to toe by plucking it.